LittleSoterios/Tetris/README.md

 Alongside the move piece function, this moves the tetromino down the board array and renders it on the canvas.
 A similar function clearPrevPiece was used the clear the previous position of the piece from the board array and the canvas.

 The next features that needed to be implemented were to stop the piece once it hit the bottom and create a new active piece.
 From there piece collision needed to be implemented, so that pieces would stop and lock once they couldn't move down any further.
 Rotation was also implemented.
-Originally Tetraminos were represented in a 4 by 4 matrix and rotation was implemented by calculating the 90-degree rotation of the current tetramino matrix.
-This ended up causing issues with consistent alignment when rotated quickly so was abandoned and each separate rotation was represented in the Tetraminos were moved into an object which held their rotations and their colour.
+Originally tetrominoes were represented in a 4 by 4 matrix and rotation was implemented by calculating the 90-degree rotation of the current tetromino matrix.
+This ended up causing issues with consistent alignment when rotated quickly so was abandoned and each separate rotation was represented in the tetrominoes being moved into an object which held their rotations and their colour.
 Below is an example of how the Tetraminoes were represented:

 ```
 const TETRAMINOS = {